2020PB/police-brutality/reports/Oregon.md

 Footage shows a federal officer kicking a tear gas canister towards protestors on the opposite sides of a fence.
 One protestor yells at him.
 The officer then fires a tear gas canister at the protestor at short range, presumably striking the fence.

-tags: shoot, protestor, tear-gas, tear-gas-canister
+tags: shoot, protester, tear-gas, tear-gas-canister

 id: or-portland-145